ulysse9892/config_handler/README.md

             B:
               - 1
               - 2
-      methods_to_call:
+      methods:
         - name: "$method:to_parquet"
           args:
             path: "C:\output\table.parquet"
     ```

-    Here a dataframe was initialized using from_dict, and it was exported as a parquet file using the to_parquet method
+    Here a dataframe was initialized using from_dict, and it was exported as a parquet file using the "to_parquet" method

 3. Combining tools